 If the car is frequently driven short distances in cold weather then the engine does not reach normal operating temperature.
 This means that regeneration of the diesel particle filter does not take place and the filter is not emptied.

-When the filter has become approximately 80% full of particles, a yellow warning triangle is shown in the combined instrument panel, and the message Soot filter full See manual is shown in the information display.
+When the filter has become approx. 80% full of particles, a yellow warning triangle is shown in the combined instrument panel, and the message Soot filter full See manual is shown in its information display.

 Start regeneration of the filter by driving the car until the engine reaches normal operating temperature, preferably on a main road or motorway.
 The car should then be driven for approximately 20 minutes more.